-Every wanderlust wishes to travel to every country in the world, and if not all, at least most of them.
-This means going from one continent to another, meeting new people, trying out new food, seeing new sights and getting to know different (maybe even odd) cultures and histories.
+Every wanderlust wishes to travel to every country, and if not all, at least most of them.
+This means going from one continent to another, meeting new people, trying out new food, seeing new sights, and getting to know different (maybe even odd) cultures and histories.

-While that sounds interesting and fun, you first need to have the proper documents and traveling papers before you can pack a bag and go.
-Some countries, like in America, Australia, or Cambodia, only need the basic requirements for you to be able to travel there.
-But countries in the Schengen Area require a specific kind of visa for you to travel around Europe.
+While that sounds interesting and fun, you must have the proper documents and traveling papers before you can pack a bag and go.
+Some countries, like America, Australia, or Cambodia, only need the basic requirements for you to be able to travel there.
+However, countries in the Schengen Area require a specific kind of visa for you to travel around Europe.

 What is a Schengen Visa?

-It is the travel document you need to go to most of the countries in Europe’s Schengen Area which includes France, Germany, Italy, the Netherlands and Spain to name a few.
-You can also use of this visa to travel from one Schengen area to another.
+It is the travel document you need to go to the countries in Europe’s Schengen Area: Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
+This visa will allow you to travel from one Schengen area to another.
 Just make sure not to go beyond the travel period time stated in your visa!

 What type of visa do you need?

 The Uniform Schengen Visa allows you to stay in the member states for up to three months or 90 days every six months.
-This is best for tourists who only want to travel for a short period of time.
+This is best for tourists who only want to travel for a short time period.

-Under this visa, you also have to specify if your visa allows you for a single, double, or multiple-entry in the country/ies you hope to visit.
-Another thing you need to specify is the type of category under this visa.
+Under this visa, you must specify if your visa allows you for a single, double, or multiple entry in the country/ies you hope to visit.

 What are the requirements you need to have in order to obtain a Schengen Visa?

-Travel health insurances are needed, especially for the elderly or people who have predetermined medical conditions, to cover up or help with any medical expense during your trip.
+Travel health insurance is needed, especially for the elderly or people with predetermined medical conditions, to cover up or help with any medical expenses during your trip.

-Travel insurances are also a must in order to make up for losses experienced during the trip, like lost luggage, cancellation of flights, or travel agency bankruptcy.
+Travel insurance is also a must in order to make up for losses experienced during the trip, like lost luggage, cancellation of flights, or travel agency bankruptcy.

 Now, the pro tips: